Jane Fonda’s cancer now in remission, actress says

 “I am feeling so blessed, so fortunate,” Fonda wrote.
 “I thank all of you who prayed and sent good thoughts my way.
 I am confident that it played a role in the good news.”

-Fonda said while her first four chemotherapy treatments went well, her last session was particularly rough on her health.
+Fonda said her first four chemotherapy treatments went well, but her last session was particularly rough on her health.

 “The effects wore off just as I went to D.C. for the first live, in-person Fire Drill Fridays rally,” Fonda wrote.”Thank heavens for that because it was a busy week.
 Besides the rally, I did some lobbying and spoke twice at the Democracy Alliance all in an effort to stop Senator Joe Manchin’s side deal which climate activists call the Dirty Deal.”